mycroftwilde/Portainer_Templates/README.md

 ## Updates:

 I have added a list section for other Portainer Templates.
-You can access it here: [List](https://github.com/mycroftwilde/portainer_templates/tree/master/TemplatesList)
+You can access it here: [List of Portainer Templates](https://github.com/mycroftwilde/portainer_templates/tree/master/TemplatesList)

 I am also working on a table of contents to easier access specific content.
 You can access it here: [Table of Contents](https://github.com/mycroftwilde/portainer_templates/tree/master/TableOfContents).
   - I will remove duplicate content in the near future when I better format this main page and integrate the table of contents.